 A good pair of shoes that is properly cared for will last a lifetime.
-That may seem like an exaggeration, but it’s not, I promise!
+That may seem like an exaggeration, but it’s not!
 Not only that, a pair of good, polished shoes is a key to feeling well-dressed when you walk out the door.
 It is one of those details that is easily overlooked, but makes all the difference.

 Brushing away dirt and dust will help keep the leather looking good, and polishing them with good quality creams and waxes will help condition them and prolong their life by protecting against water damage, etc.